ThaisCooke/DannysDiner/README.md

     QUESTION 3:
-    What was the first item from the menu purchased by each customer
+    What was the first item from the menu purchased by each customer?

       Answer: 2021-01-01	A	sushi
               2021-01-01	A	curry